dmgass/baseline/README.rst

 [baseline] Easy String Baseline
 ###############################

-This subpackage offers a mechanism to compare a string against a baselined copy and update the baselined copy to match the new value when a mismatch occurs.
-The update process includes a separate manual step to facilitate a review of the change before acceptance.

 This tool streamlines creation and maintenance of tests which compare string output against a baseline.
-The tool uses multiline string format for string baselines to improve readability for human review and acceptance of baseline updates.
+It offers a mechanism to compare a string against a baselined copy and update the baselined copy to match the new value when a mismatch occurs.
+The update process includes a manual step to facilitate a review of the change before acceptance.
+The tool uses multi-line string format for string baselines to improve readability for human review.

 ***********